anezih/mobi2stardict/README.md

 # Usage
 `python.exe mobi2stardict.py --help`
 ```
-usage: mobi2stardict.py [-h] [--fix-links] [--dict-name DICT_NAME] [--author AUTHOR]
+usage: mobi2stardict.py [-h] [--html-file HTML_FILE] [--fix-links] [--dict-name DICT_NAME] [--author AUTHOR]

 Convert unpacked Kindle MOBI dictionary files (book.html) to Babylon Glossary source files (.gls).
 This source file
 can later be converted to stardict format via StarDict Editor.
-Put this script in the same folder where 'book.html'
-exists.
-You can unpack MOBI files via 'KindleUnpack' or its Calibre plugin.
+You can unpack MOBI files via 'KindleUnpack' or its
+Calibre plugin.
+Alternatively, you can use mobitool from libmobi project.

 optional arguments:
   -h, --help            show this help message and exit
+  --html-file HTML_FILE
+                        Path of the HTML file.
   --fix-links           Try to convert in-dictionary references to glossary format.
   --dict-name DICT_NAME
                         Name of the dictionary file.